MistyRavager/scitech-website/aero-website/content/english/_index.md

   testimonial_slider:
   # testimonial item loop
-  - name: "Raymond Roy"
+  - name: "Amelia Earhart"
-    image: "images/clients/avater-1.jpg"
+    image: "images/clients/avatar-1.webp"
-    designation: "CEO-Themefisher"
+    designation: "Aviator"
-    content: "This Company created an e-commerce site with the tools to make our business a success, with innovative ideas we feel that our site has unique elements that make us stand out from the crowd."
+    content: "Flying may not be all plain sailing, but the fun of it is worth the price."
   # testimonial item loop
-  - name: "Randi Renin"
+  - name: "Orville Wright"
-    image: "images/clients/avater-1.jpg"
+    image: "images/clients/avatar-2.jpeg"
-    designation: "CEO-Themefisher"
+    designation: "Aviation Pioneer"
-    content: "This Company created an e-commerce site with the tools to make our business a success, with innovative ideas we feel that our site has unique elements that make us stand out from the crowd."
+    content: "If we worked on the assumption that what is accepted as true really is true, then there would be little hope for advance."

   # testimonial item loop
-  - name: "Rose Rio"
+  - name: "Leonardo Da Vinci"
-    image: "images/clients/avater-3.jpg"
+    image: "images/clients/avatar-3.jpeg"
-    designation: "CEO-Themefisher"
+    designation: "Polymath"
-    content: "This Company created an e-commerce site with the tools to make our business a success, with innovative ideas we feel that our site has unique elements that make us stand out from the crowd."
+    content: "Once you have tasted flight, you will forever walk the earth with your eyes turned skyward.
+For there you have been, and there you will always long to return."

 ---